gravel road going up hill in a canyon

 • National Park holiday or annual pass, which can be purchased online or at various outlets like visitor centres.
 RAC WA offer a 50% discount for members

-• A CB Radio is useful if you are planning to travel into remote areas
+• A CB Radio is helpful if you are planning to travel to remote areas

 • Cash and credit/debit cards